bradphilips/AndroidServices/README.md

 #### Configuration

 The `ServiceTask` class creates it's url from combining the base url from the shared `ServiceConfiguration` by default.
 The `ServiceConfiguration` object allows configuration per environment of your root service url.
 You can also opt for a custom configuration on a per task basis by calling `setServiceConfiguration(ServiceConfiguration configuration)` based on your custom environments.

+#### Misc

+There is a `BaseService` class to allow easily creating resources and encapsulating service requests into modular classes.
+Also, there are several utility classes to manage cookies and uniform dates.

 #### Dependencies